 - I expect others to be careful with all my emotions

-- They micromanage your money, diet, physical fitness, etc.
+- Someone in the relationship micromanages money, diet, physical fitness, etc.

-- You ask whatever personal questions you want to people
+- You ask personal questions and you expect people to respond

 - You let people into your personal space quickly

-- You expect to be best friends and talk a lot with people you have met less than a month
+- You expect to be best friends and be close to people you have met less than a month

 - You emotionally explode on your partner instead of taking it to God